-Let’s break down the basic whole home filtration system and potential additions.
+Let’s break down the basic whole home filtration system and potential additions to identify which one is best for your home.
 The basic system is comprised of carefully sequenced stages, each with its own unique formula.
 Once you know what your water is treated with (i.e. if it’s untreated well water, municipal water, etc.), there is an appropriate system for each:

-Additional options provide extra support for a complete home filtration system:
+Beyond the base system, you can choose additional options to provide extra support for a complete home filtration system: